MicrosoftDocs/azure-docs/articles/azure-toolkit-for-eclipse-whats-new.md

 ### November 12, 2014 ###

-The Azure Toolkit for Eclipse (by Microsoft Open Technologies) - November 2014 release includes the following enhancements:
+The Azure Toolkit for Eclipse - November 2014 release includes the following enhancements:

 * **Support for Azure SDK 2.5**.
 This most recent update to the Azure SDK is the new pre-requisite for the Toolkit.
 * **Support for updated version of the Zulu OpenJDK v1.8, v1.7 and v1.6 packages**.
 For more information, see the [Azul Systems web page for the Zulu OpenJDK][].